-For this phase of the study, rapid mixing time was varied while applying the optimal alum dosage of $3 \text{ mg L}^{-1}$ as $\text{Al}^{3+}$ , sample pH of 8 and a G value $172 \text{ s}^{-1}$ .
-Figure 7a shows that the lowest residual turbidity and colour was obtained when a rapid mixing time of 20 s was applied.
-This signifies that a velocity gradient of $172 \text{ s}^{-1}$ was applied for an optimal period to ensure efficient coagulation through the instantaneous and even distribution of alum.
+For this phase of the study, rapid mixing time was varied while applying the optimal alum dosage of $3 \,\mathrm{mg} \, L^{-1}$ as Al^{3+} , sample pH of 8 and a G value $172 \,\mathrm{s}^{-1}$.
+Figure 7a shows that the lowest residual turbidity and colour was obtained when a rapid mixing time of $20 \,\mathrm{s}$ was applied.
+This signifies that a velocity gradient of $172 \,\mathrm{s}^{-1}$ was applied for an optimal period to ensure efficient coagulation through the instantaneous and even distribution of alum.

 Similar to rapid mixing intensity, it may be desirable to apply an optimal velocity gradient for an extended period of time to maximise efficient use of coagulants.
 However, according to Bratby (2006), extended periods of rapid mixing may give rise to deleterious effects in the coagulation-flocculation process.
 As such, each application will have an optimal rapid mixing time which is dependent on the rapid mixing intensity and coagulant concentration.
-The negative effect of prolonged rapid mixing time can be seen in Fig. 7a as higher residual turbidity and colour values were obtained at longer rapid mixing times.
+The negative effect of prolonged rapid mixing time can be seen in Fig. 7a as higher residual turbidity and colour values were obtained during longer rapid mixing times.

 Figure 7b shows that the average steady state ratio values gradually decrease with increasing rapid mixing times.
 This was anticipated as prolonged rapid mixing times will expose aggregates to shear rates for longer periods of time.
 This will delay the floc growth process and allow for a longer period of particle collision; increasing the rate of floc breakup.
-Selomulya et al. (2001) explained that higher circulation times reduces the time aggregates have to form larger sizes prior to fragmentation and restructuring induced by the high shear stress, hence, a decrease in average steady-state ratio was observed.